Electric Mountain Bikes

 Plan Your Ride

-VMBA has an eMTB feature built in into our Plan Your Ride platform, which provides users a simple means to hone in on the Vermont trails that officially support pedal-assist (Class 1 and 3) eMTB use.
+VMBA has an eMTB feature built in into our Plan Your Ride platform, which provides users a simple means to hone in on the Vermont trails that officially support pedal-assist (Class 1) eMTB use.
 Trail forks and other trail mapping applications have also built in an eMTB filter, though we would strongly encourage eMTB enthusiasts to confirm the rules before they visit a trail system.

 Explore